Grades, Evaluations, and Credit

-Evaluations and Statements of Completion are typically mailed out by early October.
+Evaluations and Statements of Completion are typically mailed out by late October.

 Columbia University takes matters of intellectual integrity very seriously.
 Plagiarism is not tolerated.
 Plagiarism includes, but is not limited to, submitting work done by another person or purchased from any source; failure to document ideas found in sources, whether print or electronic, with appropriate notes and bibliographical references; failure to enclose borrowed phrases or sentences within quotation marks; and turning in the same assignment for two courses without advance permission from both instructors.

 Plagiarism, whether intentional or unintentional, will result in dismissal from the program.
 Students who are unsure about the proper presentation of their work should consult their course instructor.

 Class attendance is mandatory.
 A student who misses multiple class sessions will not receive a Statement of Completion, even if those absences are excused.
 Unexcused absences can lead to dismissal from the program.